pw22232/AIAREnhanced-Tech/mock-up/mock-up-page.md

 These are the very first ideas we had when thinking about creating the augmented reality experience.
 We had a lot ideas about what this might look like in theory; we also had to balance this with what was feasable given the scope of the project.

 This initial Mockup presented to client was based upon the "Remote Ecosystem Diagram"

 ![Remote Ecosystem](run_remote.png)

-We developed conceptual designs for the augmented diagram and presented these mock-ups to the client for review and feedback.
+We developed conceptual designs for the augmented diagram and presented these mock-ups to the client for review and feedback. <br>

 Our initial design was inspired by a specific example, which served as a foundational reference.